XPRO®5TNLVC8 Impact and Cut Resistance Glove

 • TPR on Knuckles & Fingers: Provides impact protection level ISEA 2.

-• 360 KEVLAR® Lining: Delivers cut protection level ANSI A8.
+• 360 KEVLAR® Lining: Delivers cut protection level A8.

 • Reinforced Thumb Saddle: Enhances durability at a critical wear point.